Birne94/Coffee-in-the-Cloud/docs/technology/django.md

 is configured here.

 **LANGUAGE_CODE, TIME_ZONE:** This setting provides localisation to our application.
-By default it is set to an English locale and the Central European Time zone.
+By default it is set to an English locale and the Central European time zone.

 **STATICFILES_DIRS:** A list of paths where django will search for static files.
 For our application it is important to include the client directory because otherwise it cannot be deployed.